gkoniaris/vacations-planner/README.md

 - Supervisors can see all vacations in a practical calendar
 - All notifications are performed via email

+# What was implemented in the backend

+I tried to implement my own simple version of Laravel, so I can dive into PHP internals like Reflection, sessions and more, as well as find ways to correctly structure all these components and make them work together.
+So, these are some of the things that were implemented in this project.

+- A custom router following the MVC pattern, allowing to use controllers and middlewares
+- A simple ORM to perform database operations
+- Facades for accessing request data, accessing the database and more
+- A simple Dependency Injection container to intantiate controller dependencies
+- Error handling using custom exceptions as well as global error handling
+- Custom validators that can be injected in controllers through the DI container
+- Authentication / authorization using PHP sessions
+- A simple mailer library using PHPMailer
+- Migration and seed scripts

 ## Prerequisites

 To setup this project you have to install NodeJS and Docker in your computer.
 I have tested this setup in a Unix environment but it will probably work in Windows / Mac too.